- Oops!Something went wrong.Please try again later.

 How Healthy Is Semtech's Balance Sheet?

-This state of affairs indicates that Semtech's balance sheet looks quite solid, as its total liabilities are just about equal to its liquid assets.
-So it's very unlikely that the US$2.86b company is short on cash, but still worth keeping an eye on the balance sheet.
+Having regard to Semtech's size, it seems that its liquid assets are well balanced with its total liabilities.
+So while it's hard to imagine that the US$4.50b company is struggling for cash, we still think it's worth monitoring its balance sheet.
 Despite its noteworthy liabilities, Semtech boasts net cash, so it's fair to say it does not have a heavy debt load!